develop2arman/rust-all-in-one/workspace/pointers/smartpointer/compiletime/shared_owner_locally/rc/RC.md

 ## Week

-Weak is a version of Rc that **holds a non-owning reference** to the managed allocation.
+Week is a version of Rc that **holds a non-owning reference** to the managed allocation.
 The allocation is accessed by calling upgrade on the Weak pointer, which returns an Option<Rc<T>>.

 Since a Weak reference does not count towards ownership, it will not prevent the value stored in the allocation from being dropped, and Weak itself makes no guarantees about the value still being present.
 Thus it may return None when upgraded.
 Note however that a Weak reference does prevent the allocation itself (the backing store) from being deallocated.